Gabby Kessler

 Gabrielle Lorraine Kessler (née Seiler; born September 14, 1994) is an American former professional soccer player who last played for Houston Dash of the National Women's Soccer League (NWSL).
 She also played for Portland Thorns FC.

-Early years
+Early life

 Kessler was born in Texas, but was raised in Peachtree City, Georgia, alongside her older brother Zack.
 Kessler was an impressive multi sport athlete.
 During high school she was an excellent two-sport athlete in both basketball and soccer.
 As a basketball player Kessler was a four-year varsity player who broke the all-time scoring record of McIntosh High School with 2003 points.
 She was also an excellent soccer player and four year varsity player who made the 2012 NSCAA Girls High School All-America Team and NSCAA Georgia Girls State Player of the Year.
 She finished her high school career ranked 11th nationally by TopDrawer Soccer.
 Kessler ultimately chose to play soccer in college.